-VLA counters the inflated type 1 errors with null GxEs because the curve fit by the stage 2 model through the squared residual of stage 1 (i.e., the GWAS) tend to be flat or bending downwards when the alleles have no GxE on the phenotype (see the solid green line in Figure 2a).
-However, the upwardness test alone lacks power for detecting true candidate SNP for binary traits when GxE does exists (see the solid green line in Figure 3a), because the dichotomized phenotype glosses over the underlying quantitative risk leading up to the binary event.
+However, the upwardness test alone lacks power for detecting true candidate SNPs for binary traits when a GxE does exist (Figure 3a) because binary phenotypes gloss over the underlying quantitative risk leading up to the binary event.
 The gradient of underlying risk can be reconstructed to some extent as residuals by regressing the binary phenotype on a covariate such as age.
 The residual is a quantitative representation of the underlying risk contributed by the genome, exposome, and GxEs.